leterDieu/Stellarity-mcoc/docs/items/removed/ancient_wooden_sword.md

 </div>

 ## Obtaining
-Ancient Wooden Sword could be obtained by exhuming <i class="icon-minecraft icon-minecraft-wooden-sword"></i>Wooden Sword at an [Altar of The Accursed](../mechanics/altar_of_the_accursed.md).
+Ancient Wooden Sword could be obtained by exhuming[^1] <i class="icon-minecraft icon-minecraft-wooden-sword"></i>Wooden Sword at an [Altar of The Accursed](../mechanics/altar_of_the_accursed.md).
 Result item kept all enchantments of the weapon used in the process.

 ## Usage
 Ancient Wooden Sword has infinite Attack Speed attribute, meaning that it can be spam clicked to attack.
-Additionally, because of how post-1.9 combat works, every normal swing is a sweep attack.

-Altough it has quite potent attack speed, its damage value of only 4:heart::heart: means it isn't as powerful as other on-tier items.
+Altough it has quite potent attack speed, its damage value of only 4:heart::heart: makes it not nearly as powerful as other items obtainable at the same stage of progression.

 ## Tips
 - There are no tips, as this item is unobtainable.
-    - Go use other items.
+    - Go use the other items.
 You know, the ones you can actually get without cheating.

 ## Trivia
 - The texture used for this weapon is the original pre-1.14 Programmer Art texture for a Wooden Sword...
-    - ...which was also the texture it used from the very moment it got added.
+    - ...which was also the texture it used from the very moment it got added up until the Texture Update in 1.14.
-- The tooltip is kohara laughing at everyone who prefers 1.8 combat, <u>but can't justify why 1.9 one is bad with an argument other than `attack cooldowns bad`</u>.
+- The tooltip is kohara laughing at everyone who refuses to play modern versions of Minecraft simply because of the Combat Update.
-- During Indev-1.6a, its flavor text used to be `what do you mean I can't spam click???`.
+    - During Indev-1.6a, its flavor text used to be `what do you mean I can't spam click???`, further mocking such behavior.
-- This is one of the few unbreakable items in Stellarity.
+- This is one of the 4 unbreakable items in Stellarity, the other 3 being the [Dragonblade](../dragonblade.md), a maxed out [Frigid Harvester](../frigid_harvester.md) and [Kaleidoscope](../kaleidoscope.md).
 - Despite being considered 'removed' since v2.0a, it got a single change in v2.1a.

 ## History
 === "**v2.1a**"
-	- Now immune to Fire and Lava.
+	- :green_circle: Now immune to Fire and Lava.

 === "**v2.0a**"
-    - Removed crafting recipe.
+    - :fire: Removed crafting recipe.
+However, the loot file has not been removed.

 === "**vIndev-1.6a**"
-	- Introduced.
+	- :rocket: Introduced.

+[^1]: Here read: simply throwing it on top